anataliocs/anataliocs/README.md

 ## 👋 Software Engineer 💻, Developer Advocate 🌈 and Technical Educator 📹

+Currently working on a Web3 course for Pluralsight!

 Distributed systems engineer with 12+ years of experience specializing in cloud-native, containerized microservices deployed via a CI/CD pipeline.

 I'm also a technical educator on LinkedIn Learning and Pluralsight.